IdentityServer/IdentityServer4/docs/reference/scope.rst

 Introspection
 ^^^^^^^^^^^^^

+The introspection endpoint requires authentication.
+Use the below settings to configure the credential as well as introspection behavior.

 ``ScopeSecrets``
     Adds a list of secrets to the scope for accessing the the introspection endpoint (only applicable to resource scopes).
 ``AllowUnrestrictedIntrospection``